 An amazing fact, the cheese bank holds about 200.000 cheese wheels!
 And each one is worth about 500 Euros!
 Some of the dairies has a shop and a restaurant, we had a cheese tasting here.
 And I bought around 3 kilos of Parmigianno!

 Some of the dairies has a shop and a restaurant, we had a cheese tasting here.
-And I bought around 3 kilos of Parmigianno!
+And brought back around 3 kilos of Parmigiano Reggiano!

 Photo Malin Nordblom